QNimbus/home-ops/kubernetes/apps/external-secrets/external-secrets/app/README.md

     password: "password"
 ```

+#### Variable Substitution Process

-The variables are substituted during the FluxCD reconciliation process, ensuring sensitive data remains encrypted in Git.
+Variables are substituted during the FluxCD reconciliation process in this order:
+1. **Automatic cluster variables** from `cluster-settings` ConfigMap and `cluster-secrets` Secret
+2. **Additional custom variables** from any secrets/configmaps you specify
+3. **Values are rendered** into the final Helm chart deployment

+This ensures sensitive data remains encrypted in Git while being available during deployment.

+## FluxCD Integration

+### Automatic Cluster Integration

+This GitOps setup automatically integrates with cluster-wide configuration through FluxCD patches.
+The cluster-level Kustomization (`kubernetes/flux/cluster/ks.yaml`) applies patches to all child Kustomizations (unless disabled) that provide:

+- **SOPS Decryption**: Automatic decryption of SOPS-encrypted secrets
+- **Cluster Variables**: Access to `cluster-settings` ConfigMap and `cluster-secrets` Secret
+- **Consistent Configuration**: Shared settings across all applications

+The automatic patching targets all Kustomizations except those with the label `substitution.flux.home.arpa/disabled: "true"`.

 ## FluxCD Integration